 Co-Founder & CEO, MedZed, LLC

 Scott Schnell is CEO and Co-Founder of MedZed, a healthcare services and technology company.
-His prior experience includes senior leadership positions at Evermark Building Products, Pike Nurseries, RMA Home Services, and The ScoreBoard/Classic Games.
+Prior to his present company, Scott worked in senior leadership positions at Evermark Building Products, Pike Nurseries, RMA Home Services, and The ScoreBoard/Classic Games.
 Scott is a member of Congregation Shearith Israel in Morningside.
 Scott is an entrepreneur who values passion, initiative, and execution in those with whom he works.
-His prior experience includes senior leadership positions at Evermark Building Products, Pike Nurseries, RMA Home Services, and The ScoreBoard /Classic Games.

 Alex Watts, MBA